AthiraThulasi/JavaLearningJournal/05_Writing_First_Code/README.md

 ## Interview Question

 **Q: Why does Java allow only one public class per `.java` file?
-What happens if you try to define two public classes in the same file?**
+What happens if we try to define two public classes in the same file?**

 Java enforces a one-to-one relationship between the public class and the file name for clarity, maintainability, and proper class loading by the JVM.